 Yes, she concluded, it’s here.
 Forward beast!

 The porter slung a glance her way that would rival that of a mountain in a storm.
 She squeaked inaudibly and pretended to steady her gaze on the far horizon.
-Her face lost its playfulness at the drop of a needle and again he marvelled at the woman, wise beyond her years, that stood august upon him.
+Her face lost its playfulness at the drop of a needle and again the giant marvelled at the woman, wise beyond her years, that stood august upon it.
 There was a need there.
 Within.
 A voracious necessity to stopper a void.
-He dragged a bare calloused foot upon the thirty-six furrows marking the ground where the portal had been.
+The giant dragged a bare calloused foot upon the thirty-six furrows marking the ground where the portal had been.

-One hundred and forty-four, he voiced in a low drawn-out mumble.
+One hundred and forty-four, it voiced in a low drawn-out mumble.
 Two and seventy-two, where they had arrived.
 Three and forty-eight.
 Four and thirty-six, where they presently travelled.
 Six and twenty-four.
 Eight and eighteen.
 Nine and sixteen.
 Twelve and twelve.
-The sequence unwound itself rhythmically within his mind.
-Seven dimensional portals, he thought, no insignificant number.
+The sequence unwound itself rhythmically within its mind.
+Seven dimensional portals, it thought, no insignificant number.
 How did she establish the creature’s whereabouts with such implacable certainty?
 The girl might not possess the analytical mind of an Interpreter, he mused, but her power of intuition develops in momentous leaps and bounds.

 Eyes outwards, giant!
 The huntress’ words rang with command, if not quite with scolding.
 One may catch a Shaman off-guard but once.

-Giant?, a concern1-laden voice spoke to his ear.
+Giant?, a concern-laden voice spoke to its ear.

-Hmm, he grunted in reply, acknowledging the source of concern.
+Hmm, it grunted in reply, acknowledging the source of concern.
 The land appeared to waver in the dim expanse ahead.